406-252-8147

 The essence of strategy is in the balancing of focused, concerted commitment on one hand with the effective utilization of resources on the other.
 It is a difficult measurement to achieve and one where management flexibility plays a vital role.

-Many health care firms are stuck in the past with outmoded therapies, rigid rules and a true sense of invulnerability despite the fact that revenues may be dropping like a rock.
+Many health care firms are stuck in the past with outmoded therapies, rigid rules and a sense of invulnerability despite the fact that revenues may be dropping like a rock.
 Oftentimes start-up treatment centers do not have obsolete management structures and can quickly move beyond old-line companies that have been in the “Field” for years.

 While at times the lack of flexibility can be directly related to a lack of assets, in most cases they are due to rigid, negative management attitudes that stem from an unwillingness to change.
 Too many health care managers are unable to recognize that delivery systems are changing and they’ll have to change as well.